 I really want to create products that will give us more choices of what we can skate on during the wintertime.
-I have a few ideas of the next products I want do work on and they are also quite novel but for now I will keep working on stabilizing the production of the two products I already have.
-I don’t want to burn myself like I did in the past with the freestyle frame, which was to start pushing a new product while there were still some issues to fix with the previous one.
+I have a few ideas for the next products I want to work on, and they are also quite novel, but for now, I will keep working on stabilizing the production of the two products I already have.
+I don’t want to burn myself as I did in the past with the freestyle frame, which started pushing a new product while there were still some issues to fix with the previous one.

-Focus is key until something is near perfect and spreading too thin is an easy mistake to make for somebody like me who has a lot of ideas.
-Over the next 2-3 years I could easily tackle easy problems like having a mount for freeride skates and also having a larger blade for people who have bigger feet.
+Focus is key until something is nearly perfect and spreading too thin is an easy mistake to make for somebody like me who has many ideas.
+Over the next 2-3 years, I could easily tackle easy problems like having a mount for freeride skates and also having a larger blade for people who have bigger feet.
 Those ideas have been suggested to me a lot.

-Long term I want to work on a novel blade that mixes carbon fiber and very strong steel and also works on a novel open shell UFS boot and modular skate.
-It’s a long roadmap ahead and a couple of clever ideas might change that roadmap.
-If I can just build an amazing sporting goods company that makes the world a better place, then I will be proud of that kind of long-term goal.
+Long term, I want to work on a novel blade that mixes carbon fiber and solid steel and also works on a novel open-shell UFS boot and modular skate.
+It’s a long roadmap ahead, and a couple of clever ideas might change that roadmap.
+If I can build an amazing sporting goods company that makes the world a better place, then I will be proud of that kind of long-term goal.

 How do you feel about so many other brands releasing ice blades this winter?